lindsaybartol/STA-S380/README.md

 ## Wrangling the Billboard Top 100
 ### Part A

-Here is a visual representation of the top 10 most popular songs based on the number of weeks they spent on the Billboard Top 100:
+Here is a table showing the top 10 most popular songs since 1958, based on the total number of weeks spent on the Billboard Top 100:
 ![Top 10 Most Popular Songs](Top%2010%20Most%20Popular%20Songs.png)

+### Part B